Ulmus 'New Horizon': Cultivation

 In 2004, 80 trees were donated to the Greater London Council as part of the grower's European Elm City promotion; similar gifts were also made to Belfast, Cardiff (Pontcanna Fields, 100 trees planted in 2004), and Hamburg (the central City Park).
 In 2010, 100 trees were planted in the London borough of Enfield to aid and abet the conservation of the White-letter Hairstreak Satyrium w-album.
 Another hundred were included in the tree planting at the Olympic Park.
 Forty have been planted in Richmond Park, near the Dysart gate.
+Three, planted in 2014 as part of a resistant elms trial, stand by the Isis in Christ Church Meadow, Oxford.
+In 2020, a stand of 20 were planted at the National Memorial Arboretum in Alrewas, Staffordshire.

 Conservation

 'New Horizon' was found hosting the endangered White-letter Hairstreak at the Vauxhall Pleasure Gardens, London, in 2017; this is the first recorded instance of the butterfly breeding on the cultivar in the UK.